ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Enrolment method | Device Enrolment Program | Devices will be pre-configured before the device is handed over to the end user.
+Enrolment method | Automated device enrollment | Devices will be pre-configured before the device is handed over to the end user.
 This in line with the ACSC iOS Secure Configuration Hardening guide for PROTECTED devices.

 ### Securing iOS devices